docker-mailserver/docker-mailserver/docs/content/config/security/ssl.md

 ## Let's Encrypt (Recommended)

+!!! note

+    `docker-mailserver` uses provisioned certificates under `/etc/letsencrypt/live/`.
+This means that if we want `mail.example.com` to have an SSL certificate on our server, we will need to ensure `/etc/letsencrypt/` is mounted into the container and it contains `live/mail.example.com` (there are symlinks that point from `/etc/letsencrypt/live/mail.example.com` to `/etc/letsencrypt/archive`, so you'll need to mount the whole folder).

+    There is also a specific order that `docker-mailserver` looks for the certificate with and will use the first found:

+    1. First, using `SSL_DOMAIN`.

+    2. Next, using an internal `HOSTNAME` variable derived from `hostname -f` or `OVERRIDE_HOSTNAME`.

+    3. Finally, using an internal `DOMAINNAME` variable derived from `hostname -d`.
+If using `OVERRIDE_HOSTNAME`, `DOMAINNAME` will be taken from `HOSTNAME` (`mail.example.com` -> `example.com`).

 To enable _Let's Encrypt_ for `docker-mailserver`, you have to:

 1. Get your certificate using the _Let's Encrypt_ client [Certbot][certbot::github].